wwarthen/Diab2PS/README.md

 ## Limitations

 * Proportional space printing is not supported.
 However, auto-justification and centering is fully supported.
 * Auto carriage return is not supported.
-In practice, this would rarely have any effect on the output formatting.
 * Reverse Printing is not supported.
-This option is rarely used.
-Note that backward printing is supported.
+However, backward printing is supported.
 * Graphics and HyPlot modes are not supported.
+* Extended character sets are not supported.

 When the program encounters unsupported printer control codes, it will silently ignore them.
 In most cases, this results in reasonable output.